-Basis of Accounting - The financial statements of the System are prepared on the accrual basis of accounting.
-Under this method, revenues are recorded when earned and expenses are recorded when incurred.
+Measurement Focus and Basis of Accounting - The financial statements of the System are reported using the economic resources measurement focus and the accrual basis of accounting.
+Under this method, revenues are recorded when earned or become measurable, and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Plan member contributions are recognized in the period in which the contributions are withheld from retiree benefits.
 Employer contributions to each plan are recognized when due and the employer has made a formal commitment to provide the contributions.